eagronin/weather-clustering-analyze/README.md

 As we will discuss in the [next section](https://eagronin.github.io/weather-clustering-spark-report/), we choose the number of clusters to be 12 based on the elbow plot.

 Once we have chosen the number of clusters using a scaled down version of the dataset, we will go back to the `scaledData` dataset to fit the k-means algorithm for 12 clusters using that dataset.
-We again choose the persist() method to keep the datasest in memory for faster processing:
+We again choose the persist() method to keep the dataset in memory for faster processing:

 ```python
 scaledDataFeat = scaledData.select('features')